Frequently Asked Questions

 Full payment of the Discovery Call fee is required at the time of scheduling.
 Due to the nature of this appointment type, no refunds will be given if you do not attend or if you cancel your Discovery Call.
 If you need to reschedule your Discovery Call, please contact us at hello@experienceresplendence.com or 984-224-7470.

-Full payment of your New Patient Consultation fee is required at the time of scheduling.
+Full payment of The Clarity Consult is required at the time of scheduling.

-If you need to reschedule your New Patient Consultation, you may do so without incurring any fees, provided you reschedule at least 24 hours before your appointment time.
+If you need to reschedule your Clarity Consult, you may do so without incurring any fees, provided you reschedule at least 24 hours before your appointment time.

-If you reschedule your New Patient Consultation less than 24 hours prior to your appointment time, a $50 late rescheduling fee will be automatically applied to your credit/debit card on file.
+If you reschedule your Clarity Consult less than 24 hours prior to your appointment time, a $50 late rescheduling fee will be automatically applied to your credit/debit card on file.

-If you need to cancel your New Patient Consultation, you may do so at least 48 hours before your scheduled time to receive a full refund of your consultation fee minus a 3% processing fee.
+If you need to cancel your Clarity Consult, you may do so at least 48 hours before your scheduled time to receive a full refund of your consultation fee minus a 3% processing fee.

-If you do not attend your New Patient Consultation and do not provide any advance notice of cancellation, you will forfeit the entire cost of your New Patient Consultation fee and will not receive any full or partial refund.
+If you do not attend your Clarity Consult and do not provide any advance notice of cancellation, you will forfeit the entire cost of the consultation fee and will not receive any full or partial refund.

-If you are 15 or more minutes late to your appointment without any prior advance notice of your late arrival, you will be considered a “no show” and you will forfeit the entire cost of your New Patient Consultation fee and will not receive any full or partial refund.
+If you are 15 or more minutes late to your appointment without any prior advance notice of your late arrival, you will be considered a “no show” and you will forfeit the entire cost of your Clarity Consult fee and will not receive any full or partial refund.

 If you anticipate you will arrive late to your scheduled appointment, please call 984-224-7470 to notify us.
 If you arrive 15 or more minutes late to your appointment, you may be required to reschedule your appointment to the next available date/time.